Bardia95/programming-bitcoin/README.md

 # programming-bitcoin

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library built through an exploration of Jimmy Song's Programming Bitcoin

 ## Usage